Jasmine Kondrakiewicz

-Jasmine Mariah Kondrakiewicz is an American college basketball player and assistant coach, currently a member of the Green Bay Phoenix coaching staff of the Horizon League.
+Jasmine ‘Jas’ Mariah Kondrakiewicz is an American college basketball player and assistant coach, currently a member of the Green Bay Phoenix coaching staff of the Horizon League.
 She ranks third on the school's all-time Division 1 list in blocked shots and became the 40th member of the team's 1000-point club.
 In 2025, Jasmine broke the program record for games played in a career, tied with her longtime teammate Cassie Schiltz.
 After five seasons of eligibility as a player, Kondrakiewicz was hired by head coach Kayla Karius to become an assistant coach for the program on June 10, 2025.

 Early career

 Kondrakiewicz played high school basketball at Pius XI in Milwaukee.
 In her prep career, she averaged 12.5 points and 10.8 rebounds per game.
 In March 2020, Kondrakiewicz was named Woodland Conference Player of the Year and to the Wisconsin Basketball Coaches Association (WBCA) Division 2 All-State Team.